 Roberto Cipriani is Professor Emeritus of Sociology at Roma Tre University, where he has been Chairman of the Department of Educational Sciences from 2001 to 2012.
 He has been visiting professor at the University of Berkeley.
 He is Past President of the Italian Sociological Association.
-He has been Professor of Qualitative Methodology at the University of Sao Paulo (Brazil), of Qualitative Sociology at the Federal University of Pernambuco (Recife, Brazil), of Qualitative Methodology at the University of Buenos Aires, of Political Science at the Laval University in Québec.
+He has been Professor of Qualitative Methodology at the University of Sao Paulo (Brazil), of Qualitative Sociology at the Federal University of Pernambuco (Recife, Brazil), of Qualitative Methodology at the University of Buenos Aires, of Political Science at the Laval University in Québec, of Sociology of Religion at Renmin University of Beijing.
 He has to his credit numerous theoretical and empirical investigations.
 His main and best-known sociological theory is that of “diffused religion”, based on the processes of education, socialization, and communication and applicable both to a context such as the Italian one and in other countries where a particular religion is dominant.

 He has conducted comparative empirical research in Italy in Orune (Sardinia), in Greece in Episkepsi (Corfu), in Mexico in Nahuatzen (Michoacán), and in Haifa (Israel) on the relationships between solidarity and community.
 He has made research films on popular festive celebrations, in particular on Holy Week in Cerignola in Puglia (“Rossocontinuo”) and in Spain (“Semana Santa en Sevilla”, “Semana Santa en Valladolid”), and on the patronal feast of a Mexican pueblo (“Las fiestas de San Luís Rey”).